 paid towards principal and not interest, that way the benefits can be had.

-the best place to get a loan, and how do you want to repay it.
+So, before an international student thinks about getting a student loan they need to sit down and education themselves.
+Do some research about loan types that are best for you, what are the current interests rate, where is the best place to get a loan, and how do you want to repay it.
 This information will surely help you pay back your student loan.